visualopsholdings/flo/README.md

 ## Usage

-Flo is a simple tool that will take a JSON file and transform it using another JSON file which contains the "program" for the JSON.
+Flo is a simple tool that will take a JSON (or YAML) file and transform it using another JSON (or YAML) file which contains the "program" for the JSON.

 If hello.json was: